zueai/create-mcp/README.md

 ## How to write MCP tools

-Edit the `src/index.ts` file to add a new method to the `MyWorker` class.
-Each method in this file becomes an MCP tool that can be used by your Cursor Agent.
+Edit the `src/index.ts` file to add a new method to the `MyWorker` class, each method compiles into an MCP tool.

 For example, in the `sayHello` function that you'll find in the `src/index.ts` file: